-Alternately, an ozone destructor made of carbon may be used, and attached to an ozone sauna at the opposite high end of the sauna.
+Alternately, an ozone destructor made of carbon may be used, and attached to an ozone steam sauna at the opposite high end of the sauna.
 One simply cuts (if a venting port is not provided for) the same size hole as the ozone input line, attaching an FDA/USP grade silicon hose to the hole, and then attaching an ozone destructor.
 Suitable ventilation, however, should always be used.
 We do not view the ozone destructor as necessary, but perhaps very advisable in situations where there may be multiple ozone machines in use.

 Ozone generators that do not produce nitrous oxide must be used.
 With most generators, pure oxygen or an oxygen concentrator must be used to avoid the production of nitrous oxide, which should be avoided to protect the health of individuals, as nitrous oxide is easily converted to nitric acid in the body, which is exceedingly toxic.
 There are individuals who have acquired “the bends” (decompression sickness) by using ozone chamber therapy with the wrong generator without using pure oxygen.